5 Signs You're Overspending on your Real Estate Portfolio

 How can companies right-size their real estate portfolios based on data?

 Leaders usually look at the demand for space in relation to forecasted employee growth.
-If they have true occupancy data, they can understand the occupancy patterns for their physical spaces in relation to employee headcount.
+If they have a true understanding of their portfolios and spaces, they can understand the occupancy patterns for their physical spaces in relation to employee headcount.
 Instead of assuming a % of employees will occupy the space, they would make a more accurate assumption based on trends.
 This differentiation is key to optimize the cost per occupant and space needed per occupant while boosting employee engagement.

 But maybe this company is also seeing rapid growth and plans to substantially add more headcount over the next 2 - 3 years.
-Spatial intelligence can help them plan to accommodate this growth to the existing footprint, reducing the “unoccupied” space and consequently their costs / sq ft overall.
+With occupancy intelligence, they can plan to accommodate this growth to the existing footprint, reducing the “unoccupied” space and consequently their costs / sq ft overall.

 Hypothetically this company could grow their headcount in that region up to 2,700 people and continue to use the existing space.
 This move would reduce their cost per occupant from $21,937 per occupant per year to $8,226 per occupant per year.